 Vampires.
 Shifters.
 Fae.
 Djinn.
 Mages.
 This ain’t the New York City you know…

 Aspen is a Norm.
 A non-magic.
 A human.
-And in the magically hidden boroughs of New York City—a city full of supernatural races and overseen by the powerful Mages—that’s a quick way to wind up dead.
+And in the magically hidden boroughs of New York City—filled to the brim with supernatural races and overseen by the powerful Mages—that’s a quick way to wind up dead.
 Or worse.
 So instead of magic, Aspen relies on her skills as a thief to stay alive and make ends meet.

-But something sinister is going down in New York’s streets.
+But something sinister is going down in magical boroughs.
 Supernatural beings are popping up dead and mysteriously, impossibly, drained of magic.
-If Isak, Aspen’s handsome, aggravating opponent in the competition, doesn’t kill her first, they just might be able to figure out who’s behind the murders before an ancient evil is unleashed.
+If Isak, Aspen’s handsome, aggravating opponent in the competition doesn’t kill her first, the two of them just might be able to figure out who’s behind the murders before an ancient evil is unleashed.

-Welcome to the city.
-Let the competition begin.
+Welcome to the boroughs.
+Let the magic begin.

 Chapter One—The Fire of Memory